-Sometimes comments and updates will need to be removed immediately.
+Sometimes this is not possible or not appropriate (the right thing to do) and some comments and updates will need to be removed immediately.
 We will do this if we think that the thing you have reported goes against our code of conduct.

-Some users may use "text speak" to write messages.
-This is a language that was made popular with older style mobile phones.
-These phones had limits to how many letters and numbers you could use in a message, so people shortened words to fit more into their messages.
+Some users may use "text speak".
+This is a language that is actually older than text messages sent on phones but was made popular with older style mobile phones.
+These were quite difficult for some people to type messages on and had limits to how many letters and numbers you could use in a message.
+This meant that people shortened words to fit more into their messages.
 Some examples are:

 4 - may mean the word "for" OR the number "four"